chmod77/dfuse-python/README.md

 If the dfuse API is upgraded to another version, say v1, it is easier to switch to that with minimal changes.
 You only edit your .env file to match the changes.

+### JWT Caching

+Short-time lived JWT Tokens are persisted on a local sqlite3 database, and are usable for upto 22 hours.

 ## API Documentation: